MichaelZiHuang/UnderwaterROV/README.md

 * Custom Controls require physical pairing with ROV
 * Agisoft requires additional accuracy tests

+<h1>Code Review Feedback<h1>
+ On May 4th, our Team participated in a Code Review where 2 other teams critiqued our design.
+One of the criqitues was cryptic code.
+We've addressed this by adding more comments to our design and removing deprecated code in our design (particularly in script.py)

 <h1>How to Run</h1>
 This software requires both hardware and software to run, these are notably as follows: